 Psychological Services are limited to the purchase of psychotherapy and outpatient psychiatric treatment.
 VR does not pay for inpatient psychiatric treatment.
 No exceptions to this policy are allowed.
 VR customers who need this level of treatment must be referred to the local mental health authority.

-Evaluation or treatment of customers by a regional psychological consultant requires approval by a VR Manager and the regional director.
+Evaluation or treatment of customers by a regional psychological consultant requires approval by the regional director.

 Outpatient sessions with qualified providers are limited to: